LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 ### Milestone 1:

 #### Sprint 2 User Stories Part 1
+1. (Developer 1 & 2) As a user, I would like a basket to hold the products i wish to purchase.
 1. (Developer 1) As a user, I would like to add individual items to may basket through an "Add to Basket" button located on each product landing page
 2. (Developer 2) As a user, I would like to see the current items in my basket while browsing the site.
 3. (Developer 1) As a user, I would like to have a designated basket page that will allow me to modify the items in my basket
-4. (Developer 2) As a user, i would like to quicky navgate to my basket from the home page.
+4. (Developer 2) As a user, i would like to quickely navigate to my basket from the home page.

 ### Milestone 2